Widebandgap/widebandgap.github.io/content/event/event3/index.md

 ---
-title: GaN power devices: plenty of room at the bottom and the top
+title: 'GaN power devices: plenty of room at the bottom and the top'

 location: 2025 Symposium on VLSI Technology and Circuits
 address: